 Challenge number Detail of challenge 1 Reading skills, language acquisition and grammar Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
 These are evident from Reception through to KS2 and are further impacted by those who speak English as an additional language.
 As a result this has impacted on reading and writing skills and within the majority of year groups disadvantaged pupil's attainment is below non-disadvantaged pupils.
 2 Phonological awareness and decoding skills Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers which impacts on their understanding and development in reading.
-3 Low attainment in basic maths skills Assessments, observations, and discussions with pupils indicate that maths attainment among disadvantaged pupils is below that of non-disadvantaged pupils in KS2.
+3 Low attainment in basic maths skills Assessments, observations, and discussions with pupils indicate that Maths attainment among disadvantaged pupils is below that of non-dis- advantaged pupils in KS2.
 4 Metacognition and Self-regulation linked to COVID-19 Our assessments and observations indicate that the metacognition and ability to use self-regulation strategies of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
 These findings are supported by national studies.

 This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in reading and writing.
 5 Social and emotional wellbeing linked to COVID-19 Our assessments (including wellbeing survey), observations and discussions with pupils and families have identified social and emotional concerns for many pupils, notably due anxiety regarding returning to school and friendship groups, as well as a lack of enrichment opportunities during school closure.
 These challenges particularly affect disadvantaged pupils, including their attainment.
 6 Our attendance data over the last 2 years indicates that attendance among disadvantaged pupils has been between 96 - 97% which is in line with our school's expectations.
-However since the start of this academic year 2021-22 attendance has dropped to between 90-91% which is 4-5% lower than for non-disadvantaged pupils.
+However, since the start of this academic year 2022-23 attendance for non-disadvantaged pupils has dropped to between 88-91%.